-A resource may be allocated by more than one resource name.

-Maximum user program size will be at least 224K words.
-Data areas may be expanded by an additional 128K words.

-Functionality equivalent to the following CP-V resource management tools will be available in CP-6:

-- SYSGEN PASS2 Maintain equivalent CP-V functionality - Maintain equivalent CP-V functionality

-Maintain equivalent CP-V functionality plus provide the capability to include the peripherals and terminals associated with front end communications processors and real-time processors (both local and remote)
+- A resource may be allocated by more than one resource name. - Maximum user program size will be at least 224K words.
+Data areas may be expanded by an additional 128K words. - Functionality equivalent to the following CP-V resource management tools will be available in CP-6: - SYSGEN PASS2 Maintain equivalent CP-V functionality - CONTROL Maintain equivalent CP-V functionality the peripherals and terminals associated with front end communications processors and real-time processors (both local and remote)

-CONTROL